Our Verdict

 Should You Buy the Liing?

-The CLek Liing is definitely a seat we'd recommend, especially if your goal is finding the option with the most impressive crash test analysis.
-This seat is high quality and offers load leg and rigid LATCH.
+The Clek Liing is a seat we like, especially if your goal is an easy seat to install and better crash test analysis results.
+This seat is high quality and offers a load leg and rigid LATCH.
 However, it is expensive, which could make it a no-go if your budget is smaller.
 Also, it is a hefty seat and not one you'd want to carry around the city without a compatible stroller, which might be harder to find.
-Overall, if your budget fits and crash test results are the absolute most important metric to you, then the Clek is one for your shortlist.
+Overall, if your budget fits and crash test results are an essential consideration, then the Clek is one for your shortlist.

 What Other Infant Car Seat Should You Consider?